 Practicing And Memorizing, Part I

 If there's one thing to remember about practicing repertoire, it's this: when we're trying to learn a piece we don't know, we discipline ourselves to DO IT SLOWLY AT FIRST, AT HALF CONCERT TEMPO.
 We work out the best fingering and hand division as we go along, and when we can play it correctly without mistakes, at this very slow tempo, from start to finish, at least twice, then and only then may we speed it up.
 One of the worst things an organ scholar can do when they're learning an unfamiliar piece from the repertoire is to start practicing it at concert tempo.
 This can lead to a very wrong impression, that the piece is too difficult for them when, in many cases, its within their grasp but they're denying themselves the benefit of the period of slow practice.
-If half concert tempo is still leading to mistakes, then we subdivide the task: first we practice just the right hand part, then the left hand part, then the pedal part, SLOWLY; after this, it's right hand and pedal, then left hand and pedal, SLOWLY; finally then, we're ready to put both hands and pedal together, again SLOWLY.
+If half concert tempo is still leading to mistakes, then we subdivide the task: first we practice just the right hand part, then the left hand part, then the pedal part, SLOWLY; after this, it's both hands together, right hand and pedal, then left hand and pedal, SLOWLY; finally then, we're ready to put both hands and pedal together, again SLOWLY.
 To achieve the results we're seeking, this period of slow practice MUST NOT be skipped.
+It's the way the human brain is programmed to work.

 In his Preface to his "79 Chorales" Dupre suggests that the learner subdivide the piece being learned into separate fragments of 4 measures each.
 For each 4-measure fragment he would learn measure 1, work out the best fingering and hand division for all the parts at the same time as he went along, including the pedal, and repeat it a few times in a slow tempo, perhaps 5 times looking at the score and 5 times without looking.
 He would then learn measures 2, 3, and 4 one at a time the same way, always starting on the downbeat of the first measure and finishing on the downbeat of the next measure.